barbeau/gpstest/LOGGING.md

 Here are the details of file logging:
 * CSV format - Same file format as the Google [GPS Measurement Tools (GNSS Logger) project](https://github.com/google/gps-measurement-tools) so you can use MATLAB tools under that project to [analyze the data](https://github.com/google/gps-measurement-tools#to-process-a-log-file-you-collected-from-gnsslogger).
 * Files are saved to your Android device storage under the `gnss_log` directory.
-* After you've enabled logging via Settings, each time you start the app a new file will be created named with the date and time (e.g., `gnss_log_2019_09_11_13_09_50.csv`).
+* After you've enabled logging via Settings, each time you start the app a new file will be created named with the date and time (e.g., `gnss_log_2019_09_11_13_09_50.txt`).
 If you end the app (e.g., hit back button) and restart it, another file gets created.
 * Each row of the file is prefixed with a string designating the data type:
     * `Raw` - Raw GNSS measurements
     * `Fix` - Location fix information
     * `Nav` - Navigation message
     * `NMEA` - NMEA sentences
+    * `GnssAntennaInfo` - [Antenna characteristics](https://developer.android.com/reference/android/location/GnssAntennaInfo) for the device model.
+Available on supported devices (e.g., Pixel 5) with Android 11 and higher.

 The header of the CSV file explains the format for each data type: